Preserving the Health of Women and Girls

 Help empower HIV-positive women to take charge of their health

-Healthcare professionals are in a unique position to empower women with important health information and connection to care.
+Healthcare professionals are in a unique position to empower women with important health information and a connection to care.
 HIV care guidelines for women from the US Department of Health and Human Services recommend2:

 - Routine HIV screening for all women and girls as part of medical and reproductive care